-The provisions of Part C, Part F and Part G apply, with the necessary changes, to a joint Municipal Planning Tribunal.
+The provisions of Part B, Part E and Part F apply, with the necessary changes, to a joint Municipal Planning Tribunal.

-Part F: Decisions of Municipal Planning Tribunal
+Part E: Decisions of Municipal Planning Tribunal

-51 General criteria for consideration and determination of application by Municipal Planning Tribunal
+51 General criteria for consideration and determination of application by Municipal Planning Tribunal or Land Development Officer

-(1) When the Municipal Planning Tribunal considers an application it must have regard to the following:
+(1) When the Municipal Planning Tribunal or Land Development Officer considers an application submitted in terms of this By-law it, he or she must have regard to the following:

-- (a) the application submitted in terms of this By-law; - (b) the procedure followed in processing the application; - (c) the desirability of the proposed utilisation of land and any guidelines issued by the member of the Executive Council regarding proposed land uses; - (d) the comments in response to the notice of the application and the comments received from organs of state and internal departments; - (e) the response by the applicant to the comments referred to in paragraph (d); - (f) investigations carried out in terms of other laws which are relevant to the consideration of the application; - (g) a written assessment by a professional planner registered in terms of the Planning Profession Act, 2002, in respect of the following applications: - (i) a rezoning; - (ii) a subdivision of more than 20 cadastral units; - (iii) a removal, suspension or amendment of a restrictive condition, if it relates to a change of land use.
+- (a) the procedure followed in processing the application; - (b) the desirability of the proposed utilisation of land and any guidelines issued by the member of the Executive Council regarding proposed land uses; - (c) the comments in response to the notice of the application and the comments received from organs of state and internal departments; - (d) the response by the applicant to the comments referred to in paragraph (c); - (e) investigations carried out in terms of other laws which are relevant to the consideration of the application; - (f) a written assessment by a professional planner registered in terms of the Planning Profession Act, 2002, in respect of the following applications: - (i) a rezoning; - (ii) a subdivision of more than 20 cadastral units; - (iii) a removal, suspension or amendment of a restrictive condition, if it relates to a change of land use. - (iv) an amendment, deletion or additional conditions in respect of an existing approval, listed in this paragraph; - (v) an approval of an overlay zone as provided in the land use scheme; - (vi) a phasing, amendment or cancellation of a plan of subdivision or a part thereof;

-- (iv) an amendment, deletion or additional conditions in respect of an existing approval, listed in this paragraph; - (v) an approval of an overlay zone as provided in the land use scheme; - (vi) a phasing, amendment or cancellation of a plan of subdivision or a part thereof; - (vii) a determination of a zoning as contemplated in section 175; - (viii) a closure of a public place or part thereof; - (h) the integrated development plan and municipal spatial development framework; - (i) the applicable local spatial development frameworks adopted by the Municipality; - (j) the applicable structure plans; - (k) the applicable policies of the Municipality that guide decision-making; - (I) the provincial spatial development framework; - (m) where applicable, the regional spatial development framework; - (n) the policies, principles, planning and development norms and criteria set by national and provincial government; - (o) the matters referred to in section 42 of the Act; - (p) the relevant provisions of the land use scheme.
+- (vii) a determination of a zoning as contemplated in section 175; - (viii) a closure of a public place or part thereof; - (g) the integrated development plan and municipal spatial development framework; - (h) the applicable local spatial development frameworks adopted by the Municipality; - (i) the applicable structure plans; - (j) the applicable policies of the Municipality that guide decision-making; - (k) the provincial spatial development framework; - (I) where applicable, the regional spatial development framework; - (m) the policies, principles, planning and development norms and criteria set by national and provincial government; - (n) the matters referred to in section 42 of the Act; - (o) the relevant provisions of the land use scheme.